pavolsenko/frontend-interview-eversports/README.md

-# Reusable MultiSelect component
+# Reusable MultiSelect Component

+A customizable and responsive MultiSelect component built with **Material UI**.
+This component is designed to be easily integrated into projects while maintaining a consistent design system.

+---

 ## Design

-Since the design system which this component would be coming from might be a separate library I've placed the component in the `lib` folder.
+- The component lives in the `lib` folder, since the design system would typically come from a separate library.

-I've chosen MaterialUI as styling framework since I'm mostly familiar with it.
+- Styling is handled with **Material UI**, using theme variables to stay consistent with the Figma design.

-Variables from Figma are handled similarly in Material UI and passed as theme variable to the styling.
-All custom theme settings (primary color, typography, border radius, etc.) are configured in the file `theme.ts` and injected to components using the `useTheme` hook.
+- All custom theme settings (primary color, typography, border radius, etc.) are defined in `theme.ts` and injected into components using the `useTheme` hook.

+### Theme conventions

-- paddings/margin are defined as multiplies of 4 e.g:
+- **Spacing** is defined in multiples of 4:
-  - `padding: theme.spacing(0)` is padding of 4px
+  - `theme.spacing(0)` → 4px
-  - `padding: theme.spacing(1)` is padding of 8px
+  - `theme.spacing(1)` → 8px
-  - `padding: theme.spacing(2)` is padding of 16px etc.
+  - `theme.spacing(2)` → 16px
-- border radius is defined in the theme as `theme.shape.borderRadius`
+- **Border radius** is defined in the theme as `theme.shape.borderRadius`

-Responsiveness was achieved using MaterialUI's responsive grid system:
+### Responsiveness

+The component leverages Material UI’s responsive grid system.
+Example:

 ```tsx
 <Grid